taylorgeeco-data/housing-dashboard-powerbi/README.md

 ## Business Insights
 This analysis demonstrates the ability to transform raw housing data into actionable insights using SQL and Power BI, supporting data driven decision making around affordability and market trends.

+## Data Source
+Dataset sourced from academic coursework (statistics class), containing U.S. housing prices, household income, and regional indicators.
+Data was cleaned, transformed into SQL views, and used to build a Power BI dashboard analyzing housing affordability trends.